John Scott (sheriff)

-John L. Scott is an American law enforcement official who was serving as the interim Sheriff of Los Angeles County, California from January 30, 2014 to December 1, 2014.
+John L. Scott is an American law enforcement official who served as the interim Sheriff of Los Angeles County, California from January 30, 2014 to December 1, 2014.
 Scott was appointed L.A.
 County's 31st sheriff by the L.A.
 County Board of Supervisors when his predecessor Lee Baca resigned before the end of his elected term.

 Early life and education

 Scott holds a bachelor's degree in Management from Redlands University, and a master's degree in Public Communications from Pepperdine University.

 Career

 Scott joined the Los Angeles County Sheriff's Department in January 1969.
 As a deputy, he patrolled the Lakewood Station area.
 In 1974, he was promoted to Sergeant and held assignments at Firestone Station, the Special Enforcement Bureau and the Emergency Operations Bureau.
 Following his promotion to the rank of Lieutenant in 1984, Commander Scott took assignments at Men's Central Jail, Carson Station, Field Operations Region II Headquarters, the Office of Emergency Management, Employee Relations, and was the Executive Aide to the Assistant Sheriff.
 In 1995, he took command of Carson Station following his promotion to Captain.
 In June 2001, he held the rank of Acting Commander, leading the Custody Operations Division, North Facilities.
 In June 2005, he retired from the Sheriff's Department.
 In 2008, he came back from retirement and was appointed Undersheriff for the Orange County Sheriff's Department.